Bhornpat/gitlab-cicd-monitor/README.md

+# Learn GitLab CI/CD by building a complete CICD pipeline for a python demo project | with Docker [Crash Course]

-# Python Flask - Demo Web Application
+## Python Flask - Demo Web Application

 This is a simple Python Flask web application.
 The app provides system information and a realtime monitoring screen with dials showing CPU, memory, IO and process information.